qluana7/asmlib/RULES.md

 ; Write comments about the dependencies of the file. extern ... ; Name of the file or link.

-; If there are private functions, use the global directive. global ...
+; If there are private functions, use the global directive for public functions. global ...

 ; Declare any external glibc functions required by your code.